-Spend your second day in Puglia visiting the seaside cities of Polignano a Mare and Monopoli.
+Spend your second day visiting the seaside cities of Polignano a Mare and Monopoli.
 From Bari, Polignano a Mare is a 40-minute drive away or a 30-minute train journey.

 Start your day in picture-perfect Polignano a Mare.
 Head through the maze-like historical centre where winding pathways are lined with whitewashed stone buildings.
 As you wander around, look for poetry in the streets.
 Throughout the city, poems are adorned on doors and steps.
 Visit Vitolo della Poesia for an Instagram-worthy snap of yourself with some of the poetry.

 As well as the town’s love of literature, there are many breathtaking viewing points.
 If you’d like a view of the beach, head to Terrazzo Santo Stefano for a view of the beach nestled between two cliffs.
 If you choose to head down to the beach, make sure to admire the magnificent bridge on your way.

 If you end your morning at the beach, grab a plate of seafood and a cocktail at a seafront restaurant or an eatery with a view.

 From Polignano, drive down the coast to Monopoli.
 It’ll take you 15 minutes by car or train (but the train station is a slight walk from the centre).